-Red Huskies are another popular colour, so we’ll use them as a final example.
+Red Huskies are another popular color.
+So we’ll use them as a final example.

-Here are some names that might suit the colour of your red Husky.
+Here are some names that might suit the color of your red Husky.

-Or, even if you don’t have a husky but just have some other good ideas, let us know and help provide further inspiration for our readers struggling to find the perfect name!
+Let us know what name you eventually chose for your Husky.
+Or, even if you don’t have a Husky but have some other good ideas, you can help provide even more inspiration for our readers who are struggling to find that perfect name!

 And if you love the Husky breed, you’re going to love our guide to the miniature Husky!

 This article has been extensively revised and updated for 2019